As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 - Red: red is a very important color in Japan.
 Symbolizing happiness and joy, it is usually incorporated into merry events such as weddings, birthdays, and new year’s eve.
 Because red is the color of the vital fluid, it symbolizes passion and vitality.
 If you are looking into a traditional Japanese tattoo a splash of red would be a good idea; it is said it offer protection.

 - Blue: blue is a lucky color in Japan, and subsequently the color of choice for job interview outfits.
 Many corporate workers wear blue.
 It is a symbol of fidelity, and could show your dedication to your work.

 - Purple: purple is a regal color in Japan and elsewhere.
 As it used to be an incredibly difficult and expensive color to produce- it was reserved for the ruling class.
 During the Edo period, lower-class people were not supposed to wear any vivid colors at all.
-They wore brown robes to show their status (or lack thereof,) but many people would rebel with a colorful lining.
-Treat yourself like royalty and mix a little aubergine or lavender into your Japanese tattoo design.
+They wore brown robes to show their status (or lack thereof,) but many people would resist with a colorful lining.
+Celebrate your royalty and mix a little aubergine or lavender into your Japanese tattoo design.

 - Pink: pink represents femininity, the delicate nature of life, spring, and good health.
 This is also a popular color of lingerie in Japan, so it might add a little feminine charisma to your tattoo.

 - Yellow: yellow can signify joy, optimism, and prosperity but be careful!
 In some areas of Japan it is thought of as the color of deceit!
 To have a “yellow voice” is to have a shrill way of speaking in Japan.
 A complicated color, but it does look pretty in tattoo art.

 There may be colors with multiple meanings in Japan, and certain colors mean different things when worn in different situations.

 As far as your Japanese tattoo is concerned though, there really aren’t any “bad” colors.